postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 It also offers many functions that work in conjunction with geometry or are very specific to rasters.

-you need a function like :command:`ST_Union` to reconstitute a region.
+You need a function like :command:`ST_Union` to reconstitute a region.
 Because performance gets slow, the more pixels a function needs to analyse, you need a fast acting function :command:`ST_Clip` to clip the rasters to just the portions of interest for your analysis.

 Finally you need :command:`ST_Intersects` or :command:`&&` to zoom in on the raster tiles that contain your areas of interest.
-The `&&` operator, is a much faster process than the `ST_Intersects`.
+The `&&` operator, is a faster process than the `ST_Intersects`.
 Both can take advantage of raster spatial indexes.
 We'll cover these bread and butter functions first before moving on to other sections where we will use them in concert with other raster and geometry functions.